PedroLopes/openEMSstim/start-here-tutorials/getting_started_step_by_step.md

 ## 6. Plugging the EMS signal generator (TENS/EMS) to the board/module.

+This is simple but make sure you plug into the right side.
+Check the image below.

 ## 7. Check time: this is how it should look like at this point.